Kjaerandsen/SudokuWeb/README.md

 different pages to be loaded

 Home page:
-182kB transferred, 447kB resources and 21 requests.
+552KB transferred, 1,4MB resources and 50 requests.

 Game page:
-144kB transferred, 406kB resources and 13 requests.
+529KB transferred, 1,3MB resources and 45 requests.

 This transfer size is lower than the target of 1.5 megabytes per page.
 It is also worthy to note that the transfer for each page includes prefetching of available routes.
-Meaning that the home page also transfers data for the game page, which if the cache is not disabled would reduce the transfer size of the game page on load.
+Meaning that the home page also transfers data for the game page, which if the cache is not disabled would drastically reduce the transfer size of the game page on load, in real world the overlap is substantial in the files.
 Additionally, further page loads have a reduced size due to caching.
+Another thing to note is that most of the data transferred is due to the PWA implementation.
+Which comes with the upside of additional features and the ability to add the application to the homescreen, but this comes with the cost of interfering with the lazy image loading.
+It is also worth noting that a lot of the transferred files are transfered after the page has loaded and therefore they do not interfere with the page load times as much.

 #### Performance
 To test the performance of the app a metric of time to largest contentful paint (LCP) metric was used.